Klipper3d/klipper/docs/Protocol.md

 'value'.

 In general, the parameters are described with printf() style syntax (eg, "%u").
+The formatting directly corresponds to the human-readable view of commands (eg, "set_digital_out pin=86 value=1").
 In the above example, "value=" is a parameter name and "%c" indicates the parameter is an integer.
-The parameter name is used as documentation.
-In this example, the "%c" is used as documentation to indicate the expected integer is 1 byte in size (the declared integer size does not impact the parsing or encoding).
+Internally, the parameter name is only used as documentation.
+In this example, the "%c" is also used as documentation to indicate the expected integer is 1 byte in size (the declared integer size does not impact the parsing or encoding).